HAPPY STAFF = HAPPY GUESTS

 - Every month give your staff the reachable targets

 It can be anything.
-From the staff ratings, amount of the breakfast sold or upsells made or number of extended nights.
-If they reach the month goal, praise them.
-It can be economical prize (like 50 euro extra) or it can be even a ticket to the cinema.
+From the staff ratings, amount of the breakfast sold or upsells made.
+It also can be a number of extended nights.
+If they reach the monthly goal, praise them.
+It can be an economical price (like 50 euro extra) or it can be even a ticket to the cinema.

 - Economical incentives

 If you want to sell you extras, the best way to encourage your staff to actually sell them is by showing them that they will gain something from it.
-It can be a percantage from selling the tickets for the touristic bus, organized trips, taxis.
-In some cities there are companies (in Barcelona for example it is Ticketin) that offers the sell of tickets, events, trips etc. They have the programs for the hotels/hostels that if you book something through their website for the clients, each person of the staff receives a visa card which can use for things she/he wants.
+It can be a percentage of selling the tickets for the touristic bus, organized trips, taxis.
+In some cities, there are companies (in Barcelona, for example, it is Ticketin) that offers the sell of tickets, events, trips etc. They have the programs for the hotels/hostels that if you book something through their website for the clients, each person of the staff receives a visa card which can use for things she/he wants.

 - Staff parties and going outs